eflautt/ga-data-science/final-projects/04-notebook-rough-draft/readme.md

 * A Jupyter Notebook with code, visualizations, and markdown
 * The summary will effectively summarize your work from your exploratory data analysis.
 Be brief, but keep in mind an audience that may be unfamiliar with your project and work.
 * Source code that does not get in the way of your notebook deliverable.
 Move helper functions into a python module and include this module as part of your project deliverable.
+Consider it like an appendix piece, though unlike an appendix, it'll be necessary for your project to function.
 * Visualizations that showcase the relationship between your y and at least your two strongest variables as determined by some scoring measure (p values and coefficients, gini/entropy, for example)

 ---